Maternal & Infant Health Track

 How does the onboarding process work?

-After the Orientation Webinar, there is a 10-day onboarding process to familiarize yourself with the workflow of The Broadstreet internships.
-This includes the a 3-day orientation plus a 7-day Track training where you will learn more about The Maternal and Infant Health Track before joining a team.
+The first step is to reserve your spot in the Orientation Webinar.
+After the Orientation Webinar, there is a 10-day onboarding process to familiarize yourself with the workflow of The Broadstreet internship.
+We welcome all Orientation Webinar applicants to begin the onboarding process.
+All milestones must be met within this first 10-days to continue as an intern.
+Onboarding includes a 3-day orientation plus a 7-day The Maternal and Infant Health Track training process before joining a team.
 Once joining a team, you'll work on both collaborative and independent projects for the remainder of the 10- to 15-week internship (duration varies by cohort).

 What am I going to get out of this experience?

-Throughout your time on the Maternal and Infant Health Track, you will meet amazing people will learn practical skills for making an impact: program planning, community health assessment, collaborative prioritization processes, and resource allocation.
-You will gain experience in multiple tech platforms for surveys, data, and design.
-By the end of the internship, you will have donated to an organization doing evidence-based programs in a high priority area.
+Throughout your time on the Maternal and Infant Health Track, you will meet amazing people will learn practical skills for making an impact: community health assessment, logic models, asset mapping, collaborative prioritization, and resource allocation.
+You will gain experience gathering data to tell a story.
+By the end of the internship, you will have created a funding proposal for an organization doing evidence-based programs in a high priority area.
 Interns are able to package the skills learned for work portfolios for future employers.

 How do I join?